New Ads

 Selflessness, professes Curry, is a huge part of living a satisfying life.

-"What, then, is more rewarding than giving yourself to a group and perhaps seeing that group pull out something truly unforgettable."
+"What, then, is more rewarding than giving yourself to a group and perhaps seeing that group pull off something truly unforgettable."

 Spoken like a true magician.